Walker's Cay: Destruction in 2004 hurricanes

 Abplanalp died in 2003, and the following year the island's fortunes were dealt a further blow, when two severe hurricanes, Frances and Jeanne, destroyed the hotel and severely damaged the marina.

 Redevelopment

-In May 2018, Walker's Cay was sold to Texas businessman and philanthropist Carl Allen, who announced redevelopment efforts.
+In April 2018, Walker's Cay was sold to Texas businessman and philanthropist Carl Allen, who announced redevelopment efforts.
 By spring 2019, Allen was engaged in talks with Bahamian authorities on permitting plans.
+The island hosted sportfishing tournaments annually starting in 2021.